Aquaman: Flashpoint

 In the alternate timeline of the 2011 Flashpoint storyline, Aquaman is brought back to Atlantis when he was a teenager, due to the death of his father.
 As a result, the young Arthur never learned compassion and kindness from his father, who was killed by the Atlantean agents sent to recover him.
 In the present day, Aquaman and all of Atlantis wage war against Wonder Woman and the Amazons, which began when Diana's mother Hippolyta was killed on Aquaman and Diana's wedding day; the real target had been Wonder Woman.
 In an act of retribution, Wonder Woman later killed Mera, who had apparently married Aquaman.
 Aquaman later caused Western Europe to sink into the sea, killing over 60 million people, and intends to sink England as well.
-In the present, Aquaman reassigns the Siren and the Ocean Master to assassinate Terra in New Themyscira.
+In the present, Aquaman reassigns Siren and Ocean Master to assassinate Terra in New Themyscira.
 The mission fails, with the Siren being killed by Diana's aunt, Penthesleia.
 The Amazonian Furies then attack the reinforcements led by Aquaman, who is confronted in battle by their leader, Wonder Woman.
 During their struggle, Wonder Woman tells him that they have both been deceived by the Ocean Master and Penthesileia, who are responsible for the war between the Atlanteans and the Amazons.
 This Aquaman returns in Convergence: Justice League #1.

-Injustice: Gods Among Us prequel

-In the prequel comic to the online video game Injustice: Gods Among Us, Aquaman appears to attack Japanese fisherman who killed a whale.
-He is intercepted by the Justice League, with it turning into a brawl between the Justice League and the Atlanteans.
-Superman, having undergone the death of his wife and unborn child and the destruction of Metropolis, threatens Aquaman to stop his efforts.
-While warned over a communication link with Batman not to test him, Aquaman does just that, summoning a kraken.
-In response Superman, Green Lantern, Shazam, and Wonder Woman lift the entire city of Atlantis off the sea floor and carry it to dry deserts, putting its inhabitants in harm as a way to bully Aquaman.
-He relents and, as a result of this, largely abstains from the conflict between the Regime (led by Superman) and the Insurgency (led by Batman).
-In Year Four, he gets involved when Batman informs him that the Greek gods have attempted to force their own rule over the world, so Aquaman and Mera take on Poseidon.
-He wins the conflict, as his wife stalls a massive tidal wave from crashing on Themiscyra.
-Superman comes to Atlantis in Year Five to ensure the Regime has Aquaman's support, despite Aquaman having frequently made it clear he is not choosing sides.
-Aquaman agrees, purely to get Superman to leave.